 Yet despite all the hardships, the strange irony was that in hindsight, this turned out to be one of the easiest waterfalls to reach (see directions below).

 Once at the car park, we noticed that there were a couple of main areas to view the waterfall.
 The first one we saw was a very misty lookout providing a very wide view of the entirety of the waterfall (see photo at the top of this page).
 It was from here that we could totally see why this might be thought of as a miniature Victoria Falls.

 The second main lookout we saw was right by the brink of the waterfall, which was a short walk from the first lookout point mentioned above.
 From here, we got profile views and we really had to watch where we were standing in order that to avoid getting swept into the rushing river.
 At least from this vantage point, we weren't at all bothered by spray from the waterfall, but the view was only limited to a small fraction of the overall width of the falls.

 After seeing the falls from its brink, our guides Chanda, Joseph, and Chester took us down a very steep, rope-assisted descent down to the wide and misty plunge pool within the gorge.
-The area down here appeared to be flooded so probably happened to have seen the waterfall in high flow.
+The area down here appeared to be flooded so we probably happened to have seen the waterfall in high flow.
 Given the state of the plunge pool, we couldn't go very far to even get a clean look at the waterfall from down here.
-The mistiness also ensured that there would be no way to photograph what it was like from this vantage point.
+The mistiness also ensured that there would be no way to photograph what it was like from this vantage point anyways.